 Step 1: Online Eligibility and Application Form

-Applicants only need to complete and submit ONE application to be considered for the three Academic Scholarships on offer.
+Applicants only need to complete and submit ONE application to be considered for the three academic programs on offer.

--It is not recommended to use your secondary school email address;
+-Do not use your secondary school email address;

-- On your Profile page, choose Programs and select Academic Scholarships 2018.
+- On your Profile page, choose View Programs and select academic programs.

 - To commence your application, complete the Eligibility form to ensure you are eligible to apply for a UQ Academic Scholarship.

 - If you are eligible to apply, the Application form can then be commenced.
-You can ‘Save’ the form and return to it as many times as you please, by choosing the ‘Edit’ button.
+You can ‘Save’ the form and return to it as many times as you please.
 Do not ‘Submit’ your application unless you are sure you have nothing further to add to it.

 - Check the boxes applicable to you on page 5.

-- The Online Application Form and all supporting documentation for 2018 Academic Scholarships must be submitted by midnight on 31 October 2017.
+- The Online Application Form and all supporting documentation for 2019 academic programs must be submitted by midnight on 16 November 2018.
 Late applications will NOT be considered.

 - Once your application has been submitted you will receive an email as part of your application process to confirm that your Online Application Form has been successfully submitted.
 Please contact the Student Fees and Scholarships Office at if you haven’t received your confirmation email within two working days of submitting your application.